 Develop criteria to assess the importance of each risk factor

 Having identified a number of risk factors it is common practice to develop a set of criteria than can be used to score and therefore rank the relative need to audit each of the possible audit objects within the audit universe.
 Developing criteria can be relatively simple or quite complex.
 But many factors will use some degree of judgement so it may be easier to define only the lowest or highest score and leave the rest to judgement.
-The example below provides possible criteria for four common risk factors three of which are judgemental in nature (control environment/vulnerability, sensitivity and management concerns)
+The example below provides possible criteria for four common risk factors three of which are judgemental in nature (control environment/vulnerability, sensitivity and management concerns).